AnnRaaPiks/AIdeas/README.md

 Data may thus also/alternatively be recorded as "short general examples" by anyone, for example the project implementor's own network of musicians.

 AI and other techniques that may be helpful:
--	From the recorded audio, extract the features that are relevant to us.
+-	From the recorded audio, extract the features that are relevant.
 That would include tone frequency/-ies, tone length/-s, and step by step more as found useful.
-“Tone pictures” – not too big, but also not too small.
+“Tone pictures” of for example a particular technique – not too big picture, but also not too small.
 -	Convert the features you have extracted, to spectrograms.
 (Frequency/time data.)
 -	Then, feed the spectrograms to an ML framework, specific for an embedded system.
 -	From this ML framework, you get a “command recognizer”.
--	And this in turn gives you a “command responder” which will handle your own recorded music training session, for this concerned tune.
+-	And this in turn gives you a “command responder” which will handle your own recorded music training session, for this concerned tune or tune part.

 TFLite for microcontrollers may be useful here.
 Some type of neural network may be used - like a transformer.
 But for the fun of it - what will happen if we test even simpler ways like logistic regression?